 Interestingly enough, it’s not as easy as you’d think to detect when your asthma inhaler is running on empty.
 Here’s a simple hack from our pharmacist Dan, to give you peace of mind that your puffer will never let you down

-You may think the answer to this is painstakingly obvious, but in actual fact, most inhalers don’t alert you to the fact they need replacing.
-Even when the medication has run out, many bronchodilator or anti-inflammatory inhalers will continue to make a sound when shaken because the remaining inactive gases still present in the canister.
-It’s impossible to know when the medication has run out, as it will continue to release some spray when it’s used.
+You may think the answer to this is painstakingly obvious — a person knows when their asthma inhaler is empty when it stops spraying — but in actual fact, most inhalers surprisingly don’t alert you to the fact they need replacing.
+Even when the inhaler medication has run out, many bronchodilator or anti-inflammatory inhalers will continue to make a sound when shaken because the remaining inactive gases still present in the canister.
+It’s therefore impossible to know when the medication has run out, as it will continue to release some spray when it’s used.

 More than 2.7 million Australians are living with diagnosed asthma, and thousands are hospitalised as a result of asthma attacks each year.
 If you suffer with asthma, it’s essential that you carry a fully functioning puffer with you at all times to avoid asthma attacks from spiralling out of control.

 But short of having an endless supply of expensive inhalers to replace the ‘almost empty’ ones, what can you do to make sure your puffer is always prepped?

 We spoke to our pharmacist Dan, to get his expert advice on how to keep track of your inhaler.
 Here are a few simple techniques you can try to make sure your puffer is locked and loaded and always ready for action.